MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 Step 6.
 Try out the Keras examples

-You can try some example scripts in keras' repo: https://github.com/fchollet/keras/tree/master/examples
+You can try some example scripts in the Keras' repository: https://github.com/fchollet/keras/tree/master/examples

 For example, clone the "mnist_mlp.py" from the link above, and run: